Wondering if a design sprint is for you?

 We fit the entire 5-day process into 2 hours at our Denver Startup Week session.

-If you’re wondering how to do a design sprint in 2 hours, the answer is you can’t.
+If you’re wondering how to do a design sprint in 2 hours, the answer is that you can’t.
 The process is designed with time in mind to be as efficient as possible, and it requires five 8-hour days.
-Sure, there are versions to shorten it, and steps you can skip depending on your unique challenge.
+Sure, there are approaches you can take to shorten it, and steps you can skip depending on your unique challenge.
 But 2 hours is never going to be enough time to produce fully-formed solutions.

 You can, however, teach how to do a 5-day process with 120 minutes of activities and discussion.

 The session was designed to educate participants on the design sprint methodology by actually doing one, thus contributing ideas and solutions to the sprint goal as a result.
 Our decision to introduce a pre-established goal and skim over the activities in the Understand phase was key to getting participants on-boarded to the sprint problem quickly.
 Then, we dove right in.